Azure/azure-powershell/src/EventHub/EventHub/help/Remove-AzEventHubNetworkRuleSet.md

 IpRules             :
 VirtualNetworkRules :

-Deletes the NetworkRuleSet using ResourceId of the Namepsace
+Deletes the NetworkRuleSet using ResourceId of the Namespace

 ## PARAMETERS